roblanf/sangeranalyseR/readme.md

 ### ```make.readsets```

 Often, you will want to make many readsets sequences at once.
-This can be done with ```make.readsets``` as long as you have named your read files in a systematic way. ```make.readsets``` recursively scans all files in a folder (i.e. it looks in all of the subfolders and their subfolders etc. of the folder you give to the function) for .ab1 files, and then it groups them by name.
+This can be done with ```make.readsets``` as long as you have named your read files in a systematic way. ```make.readsets``` recursively scans all files in a parent folder (i.e. it looks in all of the subfolders and their subfolders, and so on) for .ab1 files, and then it groups them by name.

 The grouping in ```make.readsets``` works as long as you have consistent suffixes for forward and reverse reads.
 For example, in the ```/test_data``` folder, you will see that for Drosophila we have the following reads: